Progressive Disclosure for Layered Agent Definitions¶

 Structure agent definitions in two layers:

-Layer 1 — The definition (always loaded): Identity, scope, quality bar, and references to available skills.
+Layer 1 — the definition (always loaded): identity, scope, quality bar, and references to available skills.
 Typically under 50 lines.
-Answers: who is this agent, what is it for, what standards apply, and where are detailed procedures?
+It answers four questions.
+Who is this agent?
+What is it for?
+What standards apply?
+And where are the detailed procedures?

-Layer 2 — Skills (loaded on demand): Detailed how-to knowledge, checklists, step-by-step procedures, domain-specific rules.
-Each skill is self-contained and loaded when a task requires it.
+Layer 2 — skills (loaded on demand): detailed how-to knowledge, checklists, step-by-step procedures, and domain-specific rules.
+Each skill is self-contained, and the agent loads it when a task requires it.

 The agent reads the definition, then reads only the skills relevant to the current task.